Bawumia, Idris Elba talk creative arts economy

-Hollywood actor Idris Elba and his team paid a courtesy call to Vice President Dr. Mahamudu Bawumia on Thursday, February 15, 2024.
+Hollywood actor Idris Elba and his team paid a courtesy call on Vice President Dr. Mahamudu Bawumia today, Thursday, 15 February 2024.

-During their meeting, the Vice President and Idris Elba engaged in a meaningful dialogue concerning the dynamic and expanding creative arts economy in Africa.
+During their meeting, the Vice President and Idris Elba engaged in a meaningful dialogue concerning the dynamic and expanding creative arts economy of Africa.

 Their discussion primarily revolved around the financial inclusion of Ghanaian creative arts and the development of strategies to integrate them into the global financial ecosystem.

-Dr. Bawumia stressed Ghana's relatively advanced system of digital payments and announced that the new blockchain-based system is expected to be launched in Ghana in 2024.
+Dr. Bawumia stressed Ghana's relatively advanced system of digital payments and announced that the new blockchain-based system is expected to be launched in Ghana later this year.

 He expressed gratitude to Idris Elba for his commitment to the advancement of the African creative arts economy.